weakweak/riff.tf/_posts/2017-01-01-assassination.md

 you're unable to use a Feast, the food for the secondary stat that you're scale factors says is highest.

-For potions you should use Potion of the Old War, or if you're saving gold Potion of Prolonged Power (which is also best on AoE as well).
+For potions you should use Battle Potion of Agility.

-For your flask you should always use Flask of the Seventh Demon.
+For your flask you should always use Flask of the Currents.

-#### Legendaries

-- Mantle of the Master Assassin
-- Zoldyck Family Training Shackles
-- Duskwalker's Footpads
-- The Empty Crown
-- Insignia of Ravenholdt
-- Soul of the Shadowblade
-- Cinidaria, the Symbiote
-- The Dreadlord's Deceit

 ## Rotation

 ### Pre-Pull

 - Potion
+- Vendetta

 ### Pull

-#### Without Mantle of the Master Assassin Tier 19 (4 Piece)
+#### ----sadasd

 - Garrote
-- Mutilate
+- Mutilate till 4 combo points
 - Rupture
-- Mutilate till 5 combo points
-- Vanish
-- Rupture
-- Vendetta
-- Toxic Blade
-- Kingsbane
-- Mutilate till 4-5 combo points
-- Envenom

-#### Without Mantle of the Master Assassin Tier 20 (4 Piece)

-- Garrote
-- Mutilate till 4 to 5 combo points
-- Rupture
-- Mutilate till 4 to 5 combo points
-- Envenom
-- Vendetta
-- Toxic Blade
-- Kingsbane
-- Proceed with normal rotation
-- Vanish when you can refresh Garrote with pandemic

-#### With Mantle of the Master Assassin Tier 19 or 20 (4 Piece)

-- Garrote
 - Mutilate
-- Rupture
-- Vendetta
 - Toxic Blade
-- Kingsbane
 - Envenom
-- Vanish
-- Mutilate
+- Mutilate till 4 combo points
 - Envenom
-- Garrote
-- Mutilate
+- Mutilate till 4-5 combo points
 - Envenom
-- Mutilate
-- Envenom
+- Vanish when Garrote hits 5.4 seconds or less

 ### Priorities